 mtcvctm GitHub Action

-Automatically generate and publish VCTM definitions from Markdown documentation using the mtcvctm GitHub Action.
+Automatically generate and publish credential metadata in multiple formats (SD-JWT VC, mDOC, W3C VC) from Markdown documentation using the mtcvctm GitHub Action.

 Overview